co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 Nano has many keyboard shortcuts and is a quite featured editor, though you will most likely only be using it for quick edits, as anything bigger would be better done in a real editor.
 The only real shortcut to know in Nano is **Ctrl + X**, this saves and exits the file, prompting you before doing so as well.

-## Implementations of Time in the command line
+#that # Implementations of Time in the command line